mtdol/cm/README.md

 10
 ```

-Also you can ask if something is a certain struct using the `struct?` keyword:
+Also you can ask if something is a struct using the `struct?` keyword:
 ```
 > typedef S2 := a;.
 > struct?
 S 5.